bushrascode/CKAD-Exercises/5-services-and-networking/b. services.md

 </details>

-**3. Create a Deployment using the nginx image with 2 replicas, and expose it via a NodePort service named 'nginx-nodeport' on port 20001, setting both the port and targetPort to 80.
+**3. Create a Deployment using the <code>nginx</code> image with 2 Replicas, and expose it via a NodePort service named <code>nginx-nodeport</code> on port 20001, setting both the port and targetPort to 80.
 Were you able to successfully create the NodePort service?
 If any issues occurred, correct them accordingly.**

 <details><summary>Solution</summary>